catafest/colab_google/README.md

   catafest_022.ipynb - webcam on colab with python and javascript;

   catafest_023.ipynb - a brief introduction to the area of statistics and the python programming language;

+  catafest_024.ipynb - simple example with selenium package for parsing web;